School bells are ringing! Tap into kids’ natural excitement, and give them practical faith lessons to transform everyday life into higher learning.

 Labor Day Sunday

-adults -- to wear the clothing they’d normally wear to work or school on the previous Sunday.
+A couple weeks prior to Labor Day, ask everyone—kids and adults—to wear the clothing they’d normally wear to work or school on the previous Sunday.

 Joanne Sheriff Rising Sun, Maryland

 Do-It-Yourself Choice Maker

 Here’s a great way to help young children, or kids with special needs, choose self-directed activities.

 You’ll need a large poster board, card stock, markers, clear self-adhesive vinyl covering, self-adhesive Velcro strips, a large resealable plastic bag, and scissors.

+Give kids the option of choosing one or two of the activities.
 You can use the large resealable plastic bag to store choices that aren’t available on certain days.